Protein Intolerance Clinical Presentation

 • A similar enterocolitis syndrome has been reported in older infants and children as a consequence of intolerance to different food proteins (eg, eggs, fish, nuts, peanuts, other proteins).
 Rice can induce severe cases of enterocolitis.[15]

-• Food-specific IgE test findings are typically negative;[16] atopy patch testing is under investigation.
-The oral food challenge remains the diagnostic standard in this disorder.[17]
-Gastric juice analysis can help with diagnosis.[18]
+• Food-specific IgE test findings are typically negative [23] ; atopy patch testing is under investigation.
+The oral food challenge remains the diagnostic standard in this disorder.
+[24] Gastric juice analysis can help with diagnosis.
+[25]

-• Food-induced enteropathy: Cow's milk proteins and soy proteins can cause an uncommon syndrome of chronic diarrhea, weight loss, and failure to thrive, similar to that appearing in celiac disease.
+• Food protein-induced enteropathy: Cow's milk proteins and soy proteins can cause an uncommon syndrome of chronic diarrhea, weight loss, and failure to thrive, similar to that appearing in celiac disease.
 Vomiting is present in up to two thirds of patients.
 Small bowel biopsy findings reveal an enteropathy of variable degrees with villous hypotrophy.
 Total mucosal atrophy, histologically indistinguishable from celiac disease, is a frequent finding.
 Intestinal protein and blood losses can aggravate the hypoalbuminemia and anemia that are frequently observed in this syndrome.
 The nonceliac food-induced enteropathy has been less frequent and less severe in the last 25 years.
 More recent cases described patients who presented with patchy intestinal lesions.
 Usually, the syndrome affects infants in the first months of life.

 • Gluten-sensitive enteropathy: See Celiac Disease.

 • Protein-losing enteropathy: Protein-losing enteropathy is a common finding in children with cow's milk protein intolerance.
 Some infants can present with pronounced protein-losing symptoms after introduction of cow's milk.
+It has been suggested that mast cell infiltration is related to increased intestinal permeability and protein loss.
+[28]

 • Chronic constipation due to cow's milk intolerance: Chronic constipation as the sole symptom of intolerance to cow's milk was described in 1993.
 However, chronic constipation was not considered a feature of cow's milk intolerance until 1998, when an Italian study hypothesized that intolerance to cow's milk can cause severe perianal lesions with pain upon defecation and subsequent constipation in young children.[21]
 An allergic colitis, with resolution of the symptoms after removal of milk from the diet, was subsequently demonstrated in 4 newborns with constipation.
 Therefore, in a small subgroup of children with constipation, cow's milk protein intolerance can be the cause of symptoms.